 98% of my clients are outside of my home state of Colorado...so I can create something for you, no matter where you are.

 My agent helps to procure some of my work, but if you found me here, feel free to contact me directly.
-My schedule is typically busy, so I am fairly selective, choosing projects for which I feel I can do excellent work.
-If you have ideas burning to come to life, I'm happy to discuss them with you.
+I'm often scheduled 2-3 weeks ahead, and that allows me to be fairly selective, choosing projects for which I feel I can do excellent work.
+But if you have ideas burning within you to come to life, I'm happy to discuss them with you now.

 ---------------